-Christian hip-hop artist TobyMac and his family are in mourning.
-The artist, whose real name is Toby McKeehan, has had 20 singles on the Billboard Christians Song List, and he was a member of the Christian rap trio DC Talk.
+Christian hip-hop artist TobyMac and his family are still in mourning three months after losing a member of their family.
+The artist — whose real name is Toby McKeehan — has had 20 singles on the Billboard Christians Song List, and he was a member of the Christian rap trio DC Talk.
 In addition to putting out content about having faith, TobyMac is extremely family-oriented.

 He and wife Amanda McKeehan married in 1994 and the pair shares five kids together, including son Truett, who wanted to pursue a rap career.